albertesc/choost/packages/select/README.md

 #### Parameters

-- `selectClass`: Indicates the class of `<select>` to use for the custom selector element.
+- `selectClass`: Indicates the class of `<select>` to use for the custom selector element. _Default value: select_
 - `selectBoxClass`: Indicates the css class that you will use to style the selector box.
-This element is created by the script.
+This element is created by the script. _Default value: select-box_
 - `selectOptionClass`: Indicates the css class that you will use to style the selector option.
-This element is created by the script.
+This element is created by the script. _Default value: select-option_

 **Note:** This script creates a `<div>` in the DOM with the select options inside it so that you can style it however you want.